More and more popular these days, is the idea that you can use natural products to do a lot of cosmetic jobs that you normally wouldn’t think of.

 royskopp commented via Medhelp Forum: “I’ve had several skin tags on my neck and one in my armpit… I recently took to the internet for ways to get rid of skin tags at home, as I’m unemployed and without health insurance.
 One method utilized an apple cider vinegar application 3 times daily for 3 weeks.
 A couple days into that I realized I’d rather have skin tags I can cover with a shirt than smell like vinegar.”

-Getting Rid of Skin Tags with ACV vs Alternatives
+Get Rid of Skin Tags with ACV: Precaution and Alternatives

 While skin tags can impact us all at one point or another in our lives, the key reason that people tend to use apple cider vinegar for skin tag removal is because it is convenient and cheap.